Home » Covid-19 vaccination

 Contact PALS by email at: scwcsu.palscomplaints@nhs.net or by phone on 0300 561 0250.

-Yes, however each person who would like to receive a vaccine must register with their nearest GP practice as a temporary resident as soon as possible.
+Yes, however each person who would like to receive a vaccine is encouraged to register with their nearest GP practice as a temporary resident, in order to access the wider health care services.

 A temporary registration will last for approximately three months.
 After this time, a new temporary registration may be required